ckoliveira/sastra/README.md

 - [ ] Add Editing history to posts
 - [ ] Filter post list while typing in search bar
 - [ ] Pick a better font and a better letter logo
+- [ ] Put post creation menu in the middle panel and show it every time a post is closed